jporeilly/Foundry--Deployment/01--Infrastructure/01-Environment/infrastructure.md

 <em>RHEL 8.4</em>

+RedHat operates a subscription model.
+You can download and install the OS for free, however, unless you purchase a subscription, you will not be able to update

 * You will need to register as a [Developer with Red Hat](https://developers.redhat.com/?source=sso)

 * Once done, proceed over to the [Red Hat Login page](https://sso.redhat.com/auth/realms/redhat-external/protocol/openid-connect/auth?response_type=code&client_id=https%3A%2F%2Fwww.redhat.com%2Fwapps%2Fugc-oidc&redirect_uri=https%3A%2F%2Fwww.redhat.com%2Fwapps%2Fugc%2Fsso%2Flogin&state=0ddf0ac4-31c0-4895-997f-ec3f963b8468&login=true&scope=openid) to complete your profile by providing other details such as your address.